j9t/little-books/manuscript/website-quality-control.md

 #### Rewards

 Rewards, then, are _no_ key for a quality mindset.
 We should avoid rewards.
-Rewards might compel people to participate in quality-related events, but they don’t necessarily compel people to embrace quality (in fact, they rarely do).
+Rewards can compel people to participate in quality-related events, but they don’t necessarily compel people to embrace quality (they can have the opposite effect).
 They seem to distract from, rather than point to the message.

 I’ve had some such experiences with international teams, whereby rewards did help draw attention to quality-related initiatives, but they didn’t lead to a better understanding of, or a higher motivation, for more quality.
 What was more effective was communication, notably through managers.
-Hierarchy and authority can, of course, be great facilitators in our quest to improve the quality of our work.
+Hierarchy and authority can be facilitators in our quest to improve the quality of our work.

 ### Automation

 Insist on automation.
 Insist—on automation. _Of course_, we’re inclined to say—once we’ve automated all quality-relevant tasks and processes, what’s there to be missed, how could we get anything wrong?
 But we haven’t progressed quite yet to the point that we’re able to automate everything.
 Our reality is that not enough is being automated, and sensitizing for that is what this very practical recommendation aims at.
 We must automate as much as we can; we must insist on automation.

 We have discussed many tools so far and we’re going to summarize them.
 Some of the tools are easy to implement and automate, but others, per our goal to automate and _insist_ to automate, will require a bit of an effort.
-A discussion on how to write and run automation scripts on different platforms is beyond the scope of this little book, but if you’d like to see what that can look like, check out complementary books like [_Learning Linux Shell Scripting_](https://www.amazon.com/dp/B013WWYVHK/?tag=j9t-21-20), [_Network Programmability and Automation_](https://www.amazon.com/dp/1491931256/?tag=j9t-21-20), or [_Learn AppleScript_](https://www.amazon.com/dp/1430223618/?tag=j9t-21-20).
+A discussion on how to write and run automation scripts on different platforms is beyond the scope of this little book, but if you’d like to see what that can look like, check out complementary books like [_Learning Linux Shell Scripting_](https://www.amazon.com/dp/B013WWYVHK/?tag=j9t-21-20), [_Network Programmability and Automation_](https://www.amazon.com/dp/1491931256/?tag=j9t-21-20), as well as [_Learn AppleScript_](https://www.amazon.com/dp/1430223618/?tag=j9t-21-20).

 ### Enforcement